girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 Yay, now you have your own Messenger bot that chats and answer weather info!

-If you deploy your bot, make sure to change yout webhook endpoints on both Facebook Developer app setting and API.ai Fulfillment.
+If you deploy your bot, make sure to change your webhook endpoints on both Facebook Developer app setting and API.ai Fulfillment.

 I hope you enjoyed the article.
-Now you can tailor your intents, add more features, and use the training feature for better results to mske your bot more interesting!
+Now you can tailor your intents, add more features, and use the training feature for better results to make your bot more interesting!

 ### By the way...